 This exercise is easy to perform when dealing with companies within similar sectors, but as the complexities of groupings increases, so too must the ability to identify the connections between them.
 Just as chess Grand masters can anticipate an opponents’ reactions multiple moves ahead, elite practitioners of this craft can identify the underlying fundamental links which connect multiple sectors together, and more importantly, how individual actions can affect them all.
 For example, a hurricane in the pacific, whose activities disrupt sugar cane production, will obviously affect sugar producing companies.
 But what might not be known, is the multitudes of other sub-sectors, whose products indirectly require glucose as a source material, will also be affected.
 Using this method of correlation will provide you with informative insights into the potential movements of various companies.
 And although I don’t expect you to become an expert on this discipline after reading this post, understanding the basic processes by which it works, will most certainly place you on the right path.

 The statement “No man is an island” emphasizes the important, and necessary dependency which we all have towards one another.
 It implies, for good or bad, the undeniable truth that we are all interconnected, and that no single person, regardless of talent or resource, is free from this entanglement.
 But such a declaration can also be made of corporations, as they also require one another to maintain their survival.
 And that by applying capitalistic principals to these perceived associations, allows individuals to profit from their interactions, long before others begin to realize that they even exist.

-(Anthony Rhodes is a Registered Investment Advisor and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )
+(Anthony Rhodes is the President and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )